 ALCOHOL AND ITS EFFECTS

 It is important to note the fusion approach of an addiction combined with another mental health struggle.
 This fusion implies that these issues interweave and impact each other, but do not necessarily cause each other.
 In fact, the assumption that a deep issue “causes” an addiction is very much incorrect.
-You can find literature which will describe that one’s struggle with addiction was caused by low self-worth, shame, isolation, impulsivity, or trauma.
-All of these things seem to be connected to addiction, but the overall cause of an addiction is based on multiple variables.
+You can find literature which will describe low self-worth, shame, isolation, impulsivity, or trauma causing one’s struggle with addiction.
+These things seem may have a connection to addiction, but multiple variables are the overall cause of addiction.

 In recovery, we don’t chase ghosts.
 It can feel very comforting to have the hope that there is some deep cause to your suffering, but you likely will never find that.
 Or, you may find something like depression, treat that depression, and continue to relapse on alcohol.
 In fact, through George Vaillant’s analysis of the Harvard Study on Adult Development, he found that alcoholism was more the source of many secondary mood disorders and problems rather than caused by those things.